pm2-hive/pm2-hive.github.io/docs/features/pm2-api.md

 `npm install pm2 --save`

-**`pm2.connect(errback)`** - Either connects to a running pm2 daemon ("God") either launches and daemonizes one.
+**`pm2.connect(errback)`** - Either connects to a running pm2 daemon ("God") or launches and daemonizes one.
 Once launched, the pm2 process will keep running after the script exits.
 **`pm2.connect(noDaemonMode, errback)`**

 * `noDaemonMode` - (Default: false) If true is passed for the first argument, pm2 will not be run as a daemon and will die when the related script exits.
 By default, pm2 stays alive after your script exits.
 If pm2 is already running, your script will link to the existing daemon but will die once your process exits.